amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

-Thus, the common feature behind the [distinct structure of the metrical units in native Kannada prosody](#structure-of-metrical-units-in-native-kannada-prosody), the [gemination at morpheme boundaries](#gemination-at-morpheme-boundaries), the [epenthetic `w` in some case inflexions](#occasional-elongation-of-the-short-vowel-in-the-initial-syllable) and the [occasional elongation of the `short` vowel in the first syllable in compounds](#occasional-elongation-of-the-short-vowel-in-the-initial-syllable), is the very same feature of avoiding an initial `DaDum` pattern at the beginning of metrical units, first proposed by Sediyapu Krishna Bhat as, common across the prosody native to the Dravidian family of languages.
+Thus, the common feature behind the [distinct structure of the metrical units in native Kannada prosody](#structure-of-metrical-units-in-native-kannada-prosody), the [gemination at morpheme boundaries](#gemination-at-morpheme-boundaries), the [epenthetic `w` in some case inflexions](#occasional-elongation-of-the-short-vowel-in-the-initial-syllable) and the [occasional elongation of the `short` vowel in the first syllable in compounds](#occasional-elongation-of-the-short-vowel-in-the-initial-syllable), is the very same feature of avoiding a `DaDum` pattern at the beginning of metrical units, first proposed by Sediyapu Krishna Bhat as, common across the prosody native to the Dravidian family of languages.
-Modern Kannada seems to extend the the scope of this feature even to avoid the initial `DaDum` pattern even in verbs and to some extent even the occurrance of such a pattern in imported metres.
+Modern Kannada seems to extend the scope of this feature to avoid the initial `DaDum` pattern even in verbs and to some extent even the occurrance of such a pattern in imported metres.

 ## Revisions